 Predictive maintenance is the most meaningful use case today, however, we are already seeing equivalent reconceptualization of business problems in the retail, warehousing and insurance industries.
 An exciting moment lies just before us!

-Hitachi Solutions demonstrated the exciting features of the Hitachi Solutions IoT Predictive Service Hub at the virtual event, The Manufacturer of the Future: How IoT and Predictive Analytics Transform Operations for the Digital Age, Don’t miss out – click here to watch the recording!
+Hitachi Solutions demonstrated the exciting features of the Hitachi Solutions IoT Service Hub at the virtual event, The Manufacturer of the Future: How IoT and Predictive Analytics Transform Operations for the Digital Age, Don’t miss out – click here to watch the recording!

-For further questions on implementing a predictive maintenance program or for questions on the Hitachi Solutions IoT Predictive Service Hub, please contact Hitachi Solutions today.
+For further questions on implementing a predictive maintenance program or for questions on the Hitachi Solutions IoT Service Hub, please contact Hitachi Solutions today.